On-Orbit Servicing-Integrated Maintenance Strategy for Satellite Constellation: Model Construction

 If a failure is non-serviceable or the failed satellite has exceeded its lifespan, a spare satellite replaces the failed one.
 They are managed by the strategy proposed by Jakob et al. \cite{jakob2019optimal}, which is the indirect channel in \cite{kim2025replenishment}.
 Spare satellites are distributed across three locations---ground facilities (ground spares), parking orbits (parking spares), and target orbits (in-plane spares).
 Here, the parking orbits share the same inclination as the target orbits, $\inc$, but have a lower altitude, $\alt{\prk}<\alt{\pln}$.
 There are $\nbr{\prk}$ parking planes, with RAANs equally spaced by $2\pi/\nbr{\prk}$.

-In-plane spares directly replace failed satellites and are distributed across the (near-)target orbits (i.e., the operational planes of the constellation).
+In-plane spares directly replace failed satellites.
 When the inventory of in-plane spares reaches a reorder point $s$, a batch of $Q$ spares is sourced from the parking spares, the next echelon.
 Here, the spare satellites are transported by leveraging $J_2$ perturbation to align RAANs of the parking and target orbits, and the satellite's propulsion system to raise the altitude.
 Here, we have the RAAN drift rate relation \cite{vallado2022fundamentals}:

 where $a$, $\inc$, and $e$ are the semi-major axis, the inclination, and the eccentricity of the orbit, respectively, $J_2$ is the zonal harmonic coefficient, $R_E$ is the Earth's equatorial radius, and $\mu_E$ represents the Earth's gravitational constant.